Saphall/Yelp-ETL/docs/etl_documentation.md

         print(f'{FAILURE}[-] Exception Occured:{END}',e)

 ```
-Since the stored procedure queries are provided as `transform_procedure` file path, it executes and helps to transform raw data into respective standart tables.
+Since the stored procedure queries are provided as `transform_procedure` file path, it executes and helps to transform raw tables into respective standard tables.

 #### iii.
 Function call with correct parameters: